Strict monotonicity of the first $q$-eigenvalue of the fractional $p$-Laplace operator over annuli: Introduction

-Recently, Anoop-Ashok~\cite{Anoop-Ashok23} proved the strict monotonicity of the first eigenvalue of the $p$-Laplace operator for $\frac{2d+2}{d+2}<p<\infty $ via a rearrangement called~\emph{polarization}.
+Recently, Anoop-Ashok~\cite{Anoop-Ashok23} proved the strict monotonicity of the first eigenvalue of the $p$-Laplace operator for $\frac{2d+2}{d+2}<p<\infty $ via a rearrangement in $\mathbb{R}^d$ called~\emph{polarization}.
 This approach bypasses the usage of the Hadamard perturbation formula.
 One of the main tools in this approach is a strict Faber-Krahn type inequality involving polarization, which indicates that the first eigenvalue strictly decreases under polarization.
+The restriction on the exponent $p$ is required to get this strict Faber-Krahn type inequality by applying a general strong comparison principle due to Sciunzi~\cite[Theorem 1.4]{Sciunzi2014} for the $p$-Laplace operator.
 Another key idea is to express the translations of the inner ball as a rearrangement by polarization and then apply the strict Faber-Krahn inequality to get the strict monotonicity of the first eigenvalue.
-In this paper, we follow a similar approach to establish the strict monotonicity of $\lambda _{p,q}^s(\cdot )$ over $\mathcal{A}_{r, R}$ for any $q \in [1, p_s^*)$.
+In this paper, we follow a similar approach to establish the strict monotonicity of $\lambda _{p,q}^s(\cdot )$ over $\mathcal{A}_{r, R}$ for any $p\in (1,\infty )$, $s\in (0,1),$ and $q \in [1, p_s^*)$.

 To state our results, we recall the notion of polarization for sets in $\mathbb{R}^d$, which was first introduced by Wolontis~\cite{Wolontis}.
 A \emph{polarizer} is an open affine-halfspace in $\mathbb{R}^d$.
 For a polarizer $H$ in $\mathbb{R}^d$, the polarization $P_H(\Omega )$ of $\Omega \subseteq \mathbb{R}^d$ is defined as